Integration Guide

 Communicating with the SDK

-For example, in Activity, when a user changes the video stream event, notify the SDK with the Event ID so it initializes specific overlays and data for that specific event.
+For example, in Activity, when a user changes the video stream event, notify the SDK with the Event ID so it initializes specific units and data for that specific event.

 import io.streamlayer.sdk.StreamLayer